Installing Report Manager Web Server

 Configuring environment variables in Apache using Oracle

-You can pass environment varaibles to any cgi with apache, for example oracle needed ones.
+You can pass environment variables to any cgi with apache, for example oracle needed ones.

 ---------------------------------------------------------------------